NEuler: No-code graph algorithms

 Once we’ve done that, we’ll see the following screen.

 We can see the Graph Data Science Playground on the first row and, if we’re using Mac or Windows, we can install it automatically by clicking on the 'Install' button.

 If we’re using a Linux based Operating System we’ll need to install it manually.
 We can get the installation link by clicking on the button.
 Copy that link onto the clipboard and then paste it into the 'Install' section of the sub menu:

 The installation link is https://neo.jfrog.io/neo/api/npm/npm/neuler in case you don’t want to get it via the Graph Apps Gallery!

 Once we’ve done that, we’re can launch NEuler.
 It will now appear under the menu that we get by clicking on the right side of the 'Open' button under our database, and the first time that we click on it we’ll be asked to install the dependencies:

 The Graph Algorithms Playground won’t work unless you install those dependencies, so make sure you click on the 'Install dependencies' button.

 Once the dependencies have been installed, The Graph Algorithms Playground will launch:

-Once we’ve selected one of the algorithm categories, we’ll be taken to a screen that lists that category’s algorithms along the top and a form for running the selected algorithm just below.
-We can configure the projected graph that an algorithm will be run against, as well as other parameters for more complex algorithms.
+On this screen we can select an algorithm from any of the categories, configure the projected graph that the algorithm will be run against, as well as other parameters for more complex algorithms.

 The form for configuring the PageRank algorithm, one of the most well known centrality algorithms, is shown in the screenshot below: